-Homosexuality, marriage and the church
+Homosexuality, marriage and the church: A conversation

 Few topics are as divisive in churches these days as homosexuality.
 The debate touches upon a variety of issues that are contested throughout the culture--sexual ethics, the meaning of marriage and the shape of the family.
 Within the church, the discussion of homosexuality has involved reflection on scriptural interpretation, ecclesial authority, and theological understandings of creation and sexuality.